mw-hrastega/jenkins-matlab-plugin/CONFIGDOC.md

 If you use a source code management (SCM) system such as Git&trade;, then your project should include the appropriate SCM configuration to check out the code before it can invoke the plugin.
 If you do not use any SCM systems to manage your code, then an additional build step might be required to ensure that the code is available in the project workspace before the build starts.

 #### Run MATLAB Command
 The **Run MATLAB Command** build step lets you run MATLAB scripts, functions, and statements.
-You can use this build step to customize your test run or add a MATLAB related step to your build.
+You can use this build step to customize your test run or execute any MATLAB commands.

 Specify the MATLAB script, function, or statement you want to execute in the **Command** box.
 If you specify more than one script, function, or statement, use a comma or semicolon to separate them.
 If you want to run a script or function, do not specify the file extension.